Keeping the Fulbright Finland Foundation Updated

 According to the IIE Terms and Conditions, “grantees are permitted a cumulative total of 14 days of personal travel within and outside of the host country, excluding weekends, national and/or religious holidays in the host country, and depending on the host country policies.
 The Fulbright Commission in the host country may permit more than 14 days of personal travel.
 The grantee must obtain prior approval for all personal travel from the Fulbright Commission, which may consult with ECA before granting approval”.

-NB!
-The Fulbright Finland Foundation has made a decision not to count travels within Finland to the 14 days of personal travel.
+The Fulbright Finland Foundation has made a decision not to count travels within Finland to 14 days of personal travel.
 Besides engaging in the full-time Fulbright project in Finland, the Foundation encourages grantees to explore the country and visit different locations in order to learn comprehensively about Finland and its culture.

 Contact your Fulbright Finland Foundation program coordinator before any travels abroad!